 - asi – The canonical domain name of the SSP, Exchange, Header Wrapper, etc. system that bidders connect to.
 This may be the operational domain of the system, if that is different than the parent corporate domain, to facilitate WHOIS and reverse IP lookups to establish clear ownership of the delegate system.
 This should be the same value as used to identify sellers in an Ads.txt file if one exists.

 - sid – The identifier associated with the seller or reseller account within the Advertising System.
 This must contain the same value used in transactions (i.e. OpenRTB bid requests) in the field specified by the SSP/exchange.
-Typically, in OpenRTB, this is publisher.id.
+Typically, in OpenRTB, this is the publisher. id.
 For OpenDirect it is typically the publisher’s organization ID.
 Lastly, it should be limited to 64 characters in length.

 - hp – Indicates whether this node will be involved in the flow of payment for the inventory.
 When set to 1, the Advertising System in the asi field pays the seller in the sid field, who is responsible for paying the previous node in the chain.
 When set to 0, this node is not involved in the flow of payment for the inventory.
 For version 1.0 of SupplyChain, this property should always be 1.
 It is explicitly required to be included as it is expected that future versions of the specification will introduce non-payment handling nodes.
 Implementers should ensure that they support this field and propagate it onward when constructing SupplyChain objects in bid requests sent to a downstream Advertising System.

 With this additional transparency of the supply chain, buyers can determine the specific opportunity is clean and can verify all the intermediaries.
-Buyers will now have the ability to understand how much “hands” their bid is passed through and, in turn, they can decide to cut some intermediaries in order to provide better performance as well as to minimize their spend and maximize their enrichment.
+Buyers will now have the ability to understand how many “hands” their bid is passed through and, in turn, they can decide to cut some intermediaries in order to provide better performance as well as to minimize their spending and maximize their enrichment.